-Whether it's because you want to provide beneficial activities for kids who face the greatest struggles...
-Whether it's Santa Fe, the surrounding Rocky Mountains, hiking or just being in the outdoors...
-If you imagine spending summer weeks in the Southwest...
+Whether it's because you want to provide beneficial activities for kids who face the greatest challenges...
+Whether it's Santa Fe, the surrounding Rocky Mountains, hiking through dramatic Southwest landscapes or just being in the outdoors...
+If you imagine spending summer weeks in the "Land of Enchantment"...
 Or if you want to build an exemplary learning laboratory using green architecture and sustainable practices...
 We invite you to get involved with a camp program for kids that provides great rewards for adults.

 It has been a long and difficult process to change our youth camp from Arizona to New Mexico.
 Along the way we offered alternate camps in the Zuni Mountains (NM) and Mesa Verde National Park (CO).
 Both worked out well.
-We determined that the best location for our camp is a site near El Morro National Monument and the volcanic landscape called El Malpais.
+We determined that the best location is a base camp near El Morro National Monument and the volcanic landscape called El Malpais, providing access to invaluable resources.
 About two hours west of Albuquerque, the camp is located in a region surrounded by many unique natural features, including the Plains of San Agustin, Cibola National Forest, Apache-Sitgreaves National Forest, Mogollon Rim, San Juan Mountains and Colorado Plateau.
 It is located among many significant historic locations, archaeological sites, indigenous pueblos, museums and research centers.
 Numerous historic events take place in the region, including the Gallup Inter-tribal Indian Ceremonial, Navajo Nation Fair, Northern Navajo Nation Fair, Gathering of Nations and Feast Day of San Lorenzo.

 We plan to develop on-site educational activities and sustainability projects.
 Our ability to do this is based on volunteer support.
 Everyone is welcome to help.